Wreaths Across Chattanooga Saturday, December 14, 2019 @ Noon

 As before, there is a need for more funding, and for hundreds of more volunteers to help place the wreaths following the 20-minute ceremony to be held at Noon on Saturday, December 14th, 2019.

 Veterans groups like Disabled American Veterans, the Chattanooga Area Veterans Council, and business including the Surf's Up Car Wash raised funds and held events to help us raise support in 2018.
 We start each year at zero, so if you can help us again (or for the first time) please visit our "Sponsors" page for more information.

 Would you like to help in 2019?
 As you can see in the photo below, taken in January 2019, at a monthly planning meeting, work is already underway to prepare for this year's event.
 If you are interested in helping, please contact the Location Coordinators by email.
 Just click here to open your email program.

-CONTACT INFORMATION For additional information, please send inquires to ChattanoogaWAA@gmail.com or For public affairs/interviews, call Mickey McCamish or Fran Barker (Event Coordinators) at: (423) 250-3215 For items related to this website, send email to Larry56@gmail.com For questions regarding sponsoring grave specific wreaths, send email to WAA@gmail.com And please, "Like Us" on Facebook: @WreathsAcrossChattanooga
+CONTACT INFORMATION For additional information, please send inquires to ChattanoogaWAA@gmail.com or For public affairs/interviews, call Mickey McCamish or Fran Barker (Event Coordinators) at: (423) 250-3215 For questions regarding sponsoring grave specific wreaths, please call the Grave Specific Phone Number: (423) 250-3325 or email your request to: ChattanoogaWAA@gmail.com And please, "Like Us" on Facebook: @WreathsAcrossChattanooga